danielvarsas/Komposzt_hoszt/README.md

 # Map page for komposzthoszt.hu

-Creating map with google-maő-react npm package
+Creating map with google-map-react npm package

 ## In progress